FRIENDS Kick-Off-Meeting, Città di Castello – Italy

-A series of parent information meetings are held by the school with the teachers/experts of the TM technique: the Quiet Time/TM programme is explained and open sessions of questions & answers contributes for collecting parents’ inputs.
+A series of parent information meetings is held by the school with the teachers of, and experts in, the TM technique; the Quiet Time/TM programme is explained and open sessions of questions & answers contribute for collecting parents’ inputs.

 Pre-test and training of students

-Training of students for starting the Transcendental Meditation practice during the Quiet Time moments.
-During the FRIENDS project this training took place in more than 40 cluster of schools, schools and non-formal educational settings in 4 countries (Portugal, Italy, UK and Belgium).
+Training of students who start practicing the Transcendental Meditation technique during the Quiet Time periods.
+During the FRIENDS project, this training took place in more than 40 places: clusters of schools, individual schools and non-formal educational settings, in four countries (Portugal, Italy, UK and Belgium).

 A subset of students receiving training is selected for the research.
-The students participating in the research are pre-tested and after about three months, post-tested with standardized tests.
-For a second subset of students, a control group is also used following an experimental design protocol.
-After post-test, also the control group starts the QT/TM training.
+The students participating in the research are pre-tested and after about three months, post-tested with standardised tests.
+A second subset of students forms a control group, following an experimental design protocol.
+After post-test, the control group also starts the QT/TM training.

-Learning communities are established at local, regional and National level in the partner countries.
+Learning communities are established at local, regional and national levels in the partner countries.
 Face-to-face meetings are held between partners, associated partners and key stakeholders interested in the project in order to exchange knowledge and experience of the project benefits and results and to disseminate the Quiet Time/TM approach.

 Seminars and Meetings

-Organizing face-to-face dissemination meetings in combination with consortium meetings to allow the participation and contribution of all partners from Italy, Portugal, Belgium, Spain and UK and of other interested stakeholders from different European countries.
+Face-to-face dissemination meetings are organised, in combination with consortium meetings, to allow the participation and contribution of all partners from Italy, Portugal, Belgium, Spain and UK and of other interested stakeholders from different European countries.

-Presenting project results in relevant events at local, regional, national and European level and organizing workshops for interested stakeholders in each partner country.
+Project results are presented in relevant events at local, regional, national and European level and workshops organised for interested stakeholders in each partner country.

 Post-test of school staff: administrators and teachers

-Post-testing of the participating administrators, teachers, and school staff.
-These data have been analysed showing the impact of the Quiet Time/TM programme on measures such as anxiety, job satisfaction and subjective well-being.
+Post-testing of the participating administrators, teachers, and school staff takes place.
+These data have been analysed and show the impact of the Quiet Time/TM programme on measures such as anxiety, job satisfaction and subjective well-being.
 (See results in D5.5 and D6.9)

 Students ‘delayed’ start group